-- Semester 2 - 2019
+- Semester 2 - 2022

 On successful completion of the course students will be able to:

-The subject is written as distance learning modules with weekly on-line discussion opportunities.
-The course content ranges from introducing the philosophical underpinnings of qualitative research, to comparing some commonly applied methodological approaches, to analysing qualitative data.
-Along the way the course covers issues such as:
+The subject is written as distance learning modules with regular micro-lectures and on-line discussion opportunities.
+The course content ranges from introducing the philosophical underpinnings of qualitative research, to comparing some commonly applied methodological approaches, to options for analysing and presenting qualitative data.

 - The ethical implications of qualitative research;

 - The trustworthiness of qualitative research findings;